A Q&A with MMA Fighter Ahead of Upcoming Bellator Fight

 Sleep plays a massive role in my anxiety.
 If I don’t have a full night sleep, I feel jittery

 am not performing at my best.
-I go to the sauna once or twice a week and I make sure to stretch after every session.I take Truth Naturals CBD and Truth Origins curcumin daily.I have been using these products for 2 months, and so far have particularly noticed I have been getting to sleep a lot better which is aiding in my recovery.
+I go to the sauna once or twice a week and I make sure to stretch after every session.I take Truth Origins curcumin daily.I have been using this product for 2 months, and so far have particularly noticed I have been getting to sleep a lot better which is aiding in my recovery.

 Do you follow a specific diet?

 I don’t count calories anymore, because now I know how much I need from counting them in the past, and I know my balance.
 My diet varies depending on where I am in training cycle.
 If I have a fight coming up I eat meat, vegetables, rice, omelettes and porridge.
 I basically focus on wholefoods and “clean foods”.

 After a fight, I can be tempted by a bit of fast foods…

 Supplement-wise, besides Truth I only use Creatine and protein powder.

 What does a week of workouts look like for you?

 I train quite often, as obviously it is my job.
 I train 2-3x a day Monday – Friday, and once on a Saturday.
 I do various training styles within that;